Native American slave ownership: Enslavement of people of African origin

 The writer William Loren Katz suggests that Native Americans treated the people they held in slavery better than European Americans in the Southeast.
 Travelers reported enslaved Africans "in as good circumstances as their masters."
-A white Indian Agent, Douglas Cooper, upset by the Native Americans failure to practice a harsher form of bondage, insisted that Native Americans invite white men to live in their villages and "control matters".
+A white Indian Agent, Douglas Cooper, upset by the Native Americans failure to practice a harsher form of bondage, insisted that Native Americans invite white men to live in their villages and "control matters."
 One observer in the early 1840s wrote, "The full-blood Indian rarely works himself and but few of them make their slaves work.
 A slave among wild Indians is almost as free as his owner."
 Frederick Douglass stated in 1850, "the slave finds more of the milk of human kindness in the bosom of the savage Indian, than in the heart of his Christian master.
 But references to indigenous peoples' kindness were generally to the sanctuary offered by underground railroads operated by non-slaveholding Native Americans -- not to Native Americans who kept people in slavery.

-In contrast to whites who profited from keeping people enslaved for labor, Native Americans who enslaved people did not use justifications for slavery nor maintain a fictional view of seeing the enslaved people they held captive as part of the family.
+In contrast to whites who profited from keeping people enslaved for labor, Native Americans who enslaved people didn't use justifications for slavery nor maintain a fictional view of seeing the enslaved people they held captive as part of the family.
 However, the status of enslaved individuals could change if captors adopted or married an enslaved African American, but enslaved people as a whole had always been linked to their lack of kin ties.
 In the 18th century, many Native American women married freed or runaway African men due to a decrease in the population of men in Native American villages.
 Records show that many Native American women "bought" captive African men but, unknown to the European sellers, the women freed and married the men into their tribe.
 When African men married or had children by a Native American woman, their children were born free, because the mother was free (according to the principle of partus sequitur ventrum, which the colonists incorporated into law.)

 In the 1790s, Benjamin Hawkins was assigned as the US agent to the southeastern tribes.
 He encouraged the major Southeast tribes to adopt chattel slavery in order to have labor for plantations and large-scale agricultural production, as part of their assimilation of European-American ways.
 He thought their traditional form of slavery, which had looser conditions, was less efficient than chattel slavery.
-However, the adoption and adaptation of Euro-American institutions did nothing to shield Native Americans from US domination and created divisions within the tribes themselves.
-The pressures from European Americans and the US government to assimilate as well as the economic shift of furs and deerskins led to them adopting an economy based on agriculture.
+However, the adoption and adaptation of Euro-American institutions did nothing to shield Native Americans from U.S. domination and created divisions within the tribes themselves.
+The pressures from European Americans and the U.S government to assimilate as well as the economic shift of furs and deerskins led to them adopting an economy based on agriculture.